 While really great creative and high-quality printing do make a difference, the reality is that the buyer's journey is never a straight line from a single marketing touchpoint to making a purchase.
 In reality, it looks something like this:

 The fact of the matter is, customers like to do their own research, and will typically follow up on a printed piece by doing a Google search, visiting your website, checking out your social media, reading reviews, and so on.
-The goal of good marketing is to make sure that your brand appears in as many of the places your customers are doing that research.
+The goal of good marketing is to make sure that your brand appears in as many of the places your customers are doing research as possible.
 To make that impression count, all of the places your brand appears online need to be just as glossy and enticing as the print ad, custom direct mail piece, or billboard you paid so much money for.

-As we can all attest after being on the receiving end of an endless barrage of direct mail pieces during this past election cycle, there is such thing as too much of a good thing.
+As we can all attest after being on the receiving end of an endless barrage of direct mail pieces during this current election cycle, there is such a thing as too much of a good thing.
 Overinvesting in a single medium is never a good idea, and neither is a barrage of content—whether that barrage comes in the form of daily direct-mail postcards, endless emails, or constantly looping TV spots.

 When looking holistically at your marketing strategy, it’s important to put print to work in a strategic way.
 For example, a brand awareness push is likely best done primarily digitally with a few key print pieces—such as ads in publications that your target audience is likely to read, or a billboard or direct mail push in a specifically selected geographic area.
 Loyalty and reengagement should shift that balance—consider physical print pieces and gifts that reinforce your brand’s value to your existing customers, accompanied by digital follow-up in the form of an email drip.